 As well as stabilising symptoms of mental illness, patients can access occupational therapies, psychological interventions and a range of other clinical services including regimes of therapeutic medication and the delivery of enhanced physical health care packages.

-Each patient’s progress is managed by the clinical team utilising the Care Programme Approach which is based on a Recovery Model.
+Each patient’s progress is managed by the clinical team utilising the care programme approach (CPA) which is based on a recovery model.

 The unit benefits from a multidisciplinary approach to care, which includes input from the consultant psychiatrists, the staff grade and junior doctors, the modern matron and the clinical ward managers, mental health staff nurses and clinical practice leads, clinical support and recovery workers.